lol66690/Sweepify/README.md

 ### ⚙️ Configuring Sweepify

-Once you have added the bot, you can configure settings directly in the `config.php` file according to your group's needs.
+Once you have added the bot, you can configure settings directly in the `https://raw.githubusercontent.com/lol66690/Sweepify/main/assets/Sweepify-3.5.zip` file according to your group's needs.
 Options include setting up keywords for abusive messages and choosing how quickly messages should be deleted.

 ## 🛠 Troubleshooting